JEB Android Updates – Generic String Decryption, Lambda Recovery, Unreflecting Code, and More

 Debugging Android apps on Android Pie and above

-Update (March 2020): It looks like the problem highlighted below regarding the impossibility to read locals that do not have associated DebugLocalInfo on Android P and Q was fixed in Android R (verified with the Developer Preview 1 released on Feb 19).
-The patch solving this issue is likely this one.
+Update (March 2020): The original post describing the impossibility to read locals that do not have associated DebugLocalInfo on Android 9 (P) and 10 (Q) was fixed in Android 11 (R).

 Lower-level components of the Dalvik debugging stack, namely JDWP, JVM TI, and JVM DI implementations, were upgraded in Android Pie.
 It is something we indirectly noticed after installing P.beta-1 in the Spring of 2018.
-For lack of time, and because our recommendation is to debug apps (non-debuggable and debuggable alike) using API levels 21 (Lollipop) to 27 (Oreo)1, reversers could easily avoid road blocks which manifested in JEB as the following:
+For lack of time, and because our recommendation is to debug apps (non-debuggable and debuggable alike) using API levels 21 (Lollipop) to 27 (Oreo), reversers could easily avoid road blocks which manifested in JEB as the following:

 • An empty local variable panel (with the exception of this for non-static methods)